 Santa Monica Pier Restaurants

 The restaurants on the Santa Monica Pier boast incredible panoramic views of the Pacific.
 The longest running restaurant on the Pier, The Albright, is a family-run business that is committed to sustainably caught seafood.
 Rusty's Surf Ranch, a laid-back beach bar, offers great options for seafood lovers - plus they have a large dance floor and live music on the weekends.
+Soak in amazing views from Seaside On The Pier's rooftop bar, while enjoying their fresh salads, scrumptious sandwiches and fresh seafood dishes.
 Inspired by the film Forrest Gump, Bubba Gump Shrimp Co. has a fun family atmosphere where shrimp is the specialty, but the menu has something for everyone.
 For unobstructed views of the coastline, grab a seat on Mariasol's ocean patio for mouthwatering Mexican cuisine.
 And for a classic burger and fries (not to mention mouthwatering milkshakes), head to PierBurger.